kareni3/ontology_metrics_analysis_tool/README.md

 ## Run ./startApp.py

-After running XML and CSV files of the metrics will be created in roor directory with the programm.
+After running XML and CSV files of the metrics will be created in root directory with the program.
 These files are creating from vocabularies in ./vocabularies directory.

 ## How to work with scipVocabularies.txt ?